-The carrying amounts of cash and cash equivalents, receivables, payables and other current assets and liabilities approximate fair value because of the short maturity of those instruments.
+The carrying amounts of cash and cash equivalents, restricted cash, receivables, payables and other current assets and liabilities approximate fair value because of the short maturity of those instruments.

-Financial instruments accounted for at fair value on a recurring basis and classified within Level 2 of the valuation hierarchy include the Company's cross-currency derivative instruments and were valued at \$454 million and \$224 million as of September 30, 2020 and December 31, 2019, respectively.
+Financial instruments accounted for at fair value on a recurring basis and classified within Level 2 of the valuation hierarchy include the Company's crosscurrency derivative instruments and were valued at \$454 million and \$224 million as of September 30, 2020 and December 31, 2019, respectively.

 The estimated fair value of the Company's senior notes and debentures as of September 30, 2020 and December 31, 2019 is based on quoted market prices in active markets and is classified within Level 1 of the valuation hierarchy, while the estimated fair value of the Company's credit facilities is based on quoted market prices in inactive markets and is classified within Level 2.
+The carrying amount of the consolidated variable interest entity's mortgage note liability approximates fair value.